livebungalow/takehome-data-eng/README.md

       # You can see the Airflow UI in http://localhost:8080 with username/password: airflow
       ```
   - If you run to any problems with the environment, please refer to [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).
-- Fill in the TODO parts in the DAGs.
+- Fill in the TODO in the repository.
+There are currently 6 TODOS, but you can go beyond and above.
   - Any problems with the DAGs?
 They are taken from [here](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html).
 Please take a look at the rest of tutorial if needed.
   - You can check Postgres operator from [here](https://airflow.apache.org/docs/apache-airflow-providers-postgres/stable/operators/postgres_operator_howto_guide.html)
   - To keep it simple, let's use the Airflow database for the storage of your dataset